iterorganization/PCSSP/readme.md

 This will tell git to use the simulink 3-way merge tool to resolve merge conflicts in binary slx files.

 ### Navigate to the templates/ directory, and open one of the provided examples
-Detailed documentation on how to develop your own PCSSP modules is not yet integrated in this repo, you can contact one of the lead developers below to obtain a PDF.
+Detailed documentation on how to develop your own PCSSP modules is available on the [readthedocs](https://pcssp.readthedocs.io/en/latest/index.html)

 ### License
 This code is distributed under the `LGPL-v3` license.
 Copyright is retained by the ITER Organization.